Skip to main content

 Woodlands Center For Special Surgery

 It’s easy to ignore the early signs of carpal tunnel syndrome because they’re mild and develop slowly.
 However, it’s important to get early treatment to prevent the condition from progressing to the point where you’ll need surgery.
-Dr. Mark Ciaglia, DO, and Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, have the expertise and diagnostic equipment on-site to identify the problem and provide customized treatment.
+Dr. Mark Ciaglia, DO, Dr. William J. Jordan, MD, Dr. Hemali Patel, DPM and the team, at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, have the expertise and diagnostic equipment on-site to identify the problem and provide customized treatment.
 To schedule an appointment, call the office or book an appointment online today.

 Carpal Tunnel Syndrome Q & A